ggambera/coffee/README.md

 ### Modal Panel
-When a record is clicked, a popup panel is shown as modal with the complete information about the selected coffee in a detailed view.
+When a record is clicked, a popup panel is shown as modal with the complete information about the selected coffee in a detailed view, including ingredients information.
 The popup panel can be closed clicking on the close icon or on screen around the panel:

 ![](docs/screenshots/modal.png)

 ## Contributing
+From German Gambera to Code The Dream.
-Copyright © German Gambera.
+Copyright © 2024.
 All rights reserved.

 ## Additional Information